roymicha3/LIF/experiment/db/docs/README.md

 ## Conclusion

 This database structure provides a robust foundation for tracking machine learning experiments.
 It offers flexibility to accommodate various experimental setups while maintaining a clear and organized data structure.
+The addition of artifact associations at multiple levels (experiment, trial, trial run) allows for more comprehensive tracking of resources throughout the experimental process.